 Adhering to the legal requirements and regulations in Canada is crucial to ensure the safe removal of lead-based paint from your home.
 Failure to comply with these guidelines can result in legal consequences and harm to public health and the environment.

-If you suspect the presence of lead-based paint on your property or require professional demolition services, contact us on (647) 575-5085.
-At Almar Demolition, we always deliver what we promise – a safe and efficient demolition process with the utmost care for your well-being and the environment.
+If you suspect the presence of lead-based paint on your property or require professional demo services in Toronto or the GTA, contact us at (647) 575-5085.
+At ALMAR Demolition, we always deliver what we promise – a safe and efficient demolition process with the utmost care for your well-being and the environment.